 Gravelly soils that are a mixture of fine gravel, earth, clays, and sands

-These soils freeze down to a relatively small depth of 50 cm to 100 cm even in severe cold climates.
+These soils freeze down to a relatively small depth of 50 cm to 100 cm even in severely cold climates.
 A peculiar feature of such soils is their ability to absorb moisture and get compacted.
 This, in turn, prevents foundations built in such soils from water penetration.

 These soils get wet quickly under the influence of excessive moisture, freeze to a depth of 150 centimeters and more, and are susceptible to frost heave.